Forgotten NBA Players Who Deserve More Recognition: Where Are They Now?

 Many will remember Alonzo Mourning as a pivotal role player of the 2006 NBA champion Miami Heat while others remember him on the nostalgia-inducing ‘90s Hornets.

-It seems many forget the incredible comeback the 7x All-Star displayed by returning to play five NBA seasons after missing one (2002-03) due to kidney problems that actually required a transplant.
+It seems many forget the incredible comeback the 7-time All-Star displayed by returning to play five NBA seasons after missing one (2002-03) due to kidney problems that actually required a transplant.

 Mourning’s impression on the Heat was a lasting one.
 After Miami hung his No. 33 jersey in the rafters in 2009, the former shot-blocker returned to the Heat the same year, this time as a member of the front office.
 Mourning has since served as the Heat’s President of Player Programs and Development.